Learning Sets with Separating Kernels: Kernels, Integral Operators and Geometry in Spaces of Probabilities

+{Since $T$ and $L_K$ are positive trace class operators, by the Hilbert-Schmidt theorem each of them admits an orthonormal family of eigenvectors in $\hh$ and $L^2(X,\rho)$, respectively, with a corresponding family of positive eigenvalues.
+The two spectral decompositions are strongly related, as we now briefly recall (see also Proposition~8 of \cite{RoBeDe10} and Theorem 2.11 of \cite{stsc12}).}

+{Denote by $(\sigma_j)_{j\in J}$ the (finite or countable) family of strictly positive eigenvalues of $L_K$, where each eigenvalue is repeated according to its (finite) multiplicity.
+For each $j\in J$ select a corresponding eigenvector $\phi_j\in L^2(X,\rho)$ {in such a way that the sequence $(\phi_j)_{j\in J}$ is orthonormal in $L^2(X,\rho)$.} Hilbert-Schmidt theorem provides that

 where the series converges in trace norm.
-Conversely, let $(\phi_j)_{j\in J}$ be an orthonormal family in $L^2(X,\rho)$ such that the decomposition~\eqref{eq:3} holds true.
 In general, each element $\phi_j$ is an equivalence class of functions defined $\rho$-almost everywhere.
 In particular, the value of $\phi_j$ is not defined outside $X_\rho$.
-However, in each equivalence class we can choose a unique continuous function, denoted again by $\phi_j$, which is defined {at} every point of $X$ by means of the {\em extension equation}
+However, in each equivalence class we can choose a unique continuous function, denoted again by $\phi_j$, which is defined at every point of $X$ by means of the {\em extension equation} {\cite{coilaf06,RoBeDe10}}